duy07t1k23cht/notebook/docs/blog/posts/interview/soft-skills-eval.md

         - Use the STAR Method
         - Highlight the impact of your solution on the team, project, or company !!! quote "Example Answer"
-        The most significant problem I solved in the workplace involved ...
+        The most significant problem I solved in the workplace involved improving the accuracy of our AI solution.

-        ...
+        In my previous role, I was responsible for the table extraction feature of our Intelligent Document Processing product.
+We encountered a problem where the module failed to extract tables correctly from certain documents.
+After conducting an error analysis, I realized that our dataset did not cover all the table templates we needed to process.
+To address this, I applied advanced image processing techniques to our existing dataset to generate the missing templates, thereby increasing data variability.

-        As a result ...
+        As a result, the accuracy of our table extraction module improved by approximately 5%, which significantly enhanced customer satisfaction.

 ??? question "How do you react to criticism?"
     !!! tip